alcoftTAO/Remote-Server-Commander/README.md

 cd Remote-Server-Commander
 ```

-5. Make sure you have pip installed.
+5. Make sure you have PIP installed.
 If you don't, install it using your package manager.
 6. Install the Python requirements executing:
 ```sh
 pip install -r requirements.txt